 We headed to Terminal 3 near midnight to board our red-eye flight to Nagoya.

-As fans of Singapore Airlines, we will always choose SQ as our first choice if the price is right.
+As fans of Singapore Airlines (SQ), we always choose SQ as our first choice if the price is right.
 Second choice would be any Star Alliance airline (since we're Krisflyer members) or Emirates.
-We will only consider any other airline (such as budget) as the last resort because excellent service is very important to us when we are travelling with young children.
+We will only consider budget airlines as a last resort because excellent service is very important to us when we are travelling with young children!

-Singapore Airlines recently adjusted their prices to become very competitive, hence we managed to fly SQ on all our flights this year! 😄 Our flight from Singapore to Nagoya cost us S$637 per adult, S$620 per child, S$55 per infant (under 2 years old).
+SQ recently adjusted their prices to become very competitive, hence we managed to fly SQ for all our flights this year! 😄 Our return tickets to Nagoya cost us S$637 per adult, S$620 per child and S$55 per infant (under 2 years old).

 Our flight departed Singapore around 1.40am and as it was a night flight, I prayed really hard that baby girl will sleep well and not disturb the other passengers!

 The cabin crew on this flight were very attentive to me when they saw that I had to take care of a baby.
-Thank God all of us survived the 6-hour flight to Nagoya as the baby managed to sleep while being carried by me throughout the flight!
-She slept really well while I ended up with a backache and almost couldn't stand up by the time we landed! 😕
+Thank God all of us survived the 6-hour flight to Nagoya as the baby managed to sleep really well while being carried by me throughout the flight!
+On the other hand, I ended up with a backache and almost couldn't stand up by the time we landed! 😕

 We arrived at around 8.40am at Chubu Centrair International Airport.
 Japan is 1 hour ahead of Singapore.

-We took the Centrair Limousine Bus to our hotel as there was a direct bus service.
+We took the Centrair Limousine Bus to our hotel as it was a direct bus service.
 We paid ¥1300 per adult and ¥650 per child (children 6 years and below is free).

 As you know, buses in Japan are very punctual so make sure that you arrive at least 5 minutes before the stipulated time.